Current Repo Rate: 2022_WC

 How Does Repo Rate Work?

-Repo rate or repurchase rate is the interest rate at which the central bank of India (RBI) lends money to the commercial banks for meeting short-term fund requirements to maintain liquidity and control inflation.
+Repo rate or repurchase rate is the interest rate at which the central bank of India (RBI) lends money to commercial banks for meeting short-term fund requirements to maintain liquidity and control inflation.
 During high inflation, RBI increases the Repo rate thereby discouraging borrowing by businesses which in turn slows down the investment activities in the economy and reduces the supply of money in the market.
 Besides inflation, you can see an increased repo rate when there is a risk of currency depreciation in the country.
-Alternatively, during a high recession, the repo rates are decreased to encourage borrowing and increase flow of money in the market.
-The repo rate today as of February 2023 is 6.50%*.
+Alternatively, during a high recession, the repo rates are decreased to encourage borrowing and increase the flow of money in the market.
+The repo rate today as of August 2023 is 6.50%* .

 Impact of the Repo Rate_WC